Why does WebRTC need a dedicated subsystem for connecting? #

 allocation is basically a “TURN Session”.
 To create a TURN allocation you communicate with the TURN

 Server Transport Address (usually port

-When creating an allocation, you need to provide/decide the following
+When creating an allocation, you need to provide the following:

-If the request succeeded, you get a response with the TURN Server with the follow STUN Attributes in the Data section.
+If the request succeeded, you get a response with the TURN Server with the following STUN Attributes in the Data section: